India Toolkit: Services & Supply

 - Chief Medical Superintendents (CMS)

-- Collaboration between Urban ASHA, DUDA link workerand AWW facilitates the Urban ASHA’s task of mapping households in her jurisdiction.
-The other workers can also aid the ASHA in subsequent daily tasks towards mobilizing and liaisoning between the community and the public health system.
+- Collaboration between Accredited Social Health Activist (ASHA), DUDA link worker and Anganwadi Worker (AWW) facilitates the ASHA’s task of mapping households in her coverage area.
+The other workers can also support ASHA in daily tasks of liaising between the community and the public health system

-- On the Urban Health and Nutrition Day (UHND), all the frontline workers can jointly publicize the UHND, generate a list of potential beneficiaries requiring FP and MNCH services and mobilize their attendance.
+- On the Urban Health and Nutrition Day (UHND), all the frontline workers can jointly publicize the UHND, prepare a list of potential beneficiaries requiring FP and MNCH services and mobilize their attendance from the FP and MNCH due list

-- The AWW can assist the ASHA and the ANM in identifying women who have recently given birth and are in need of post-partum FP, while at the same time the ASHA can motivate such women to take part in activities at the Anganwadi Center.
+- AWW can assist ASHA and the Auxiliary Nurse Midwife (ANM) in identifying women who have recently given birth and are in need of post-partum FP, while at the same time the ASHA can motivate such women to take part in activities at the Anganwadi Center (AWC).

 Key community workers with tasks related to FP and MNCH: